How Many Trading Days

 Frequently Asked Questions

-Quick answers to how we count U.S. stock market trading days and what’s included in the numbers you see above.
+Quick answers to how we count U.S. stock market trading days and what’s included in the numbers above.

-Most years have around 252 trading days once weekends and stock-market holidays are removed.
-The exact number changes depending on where holidays fall.
-This site calculates the precise number remaining for the current calendar year.
+For U.S. markets, most years have about 252 trading days after removing weekends and full market holidays.
+The exact total can vary slightly by year depending on how holidays fall.
+This site shows the live count of trading days remaining in the current calendar year.

 Most months have between 19 and 22 trading days.
 The exact number depends on where weekends and market holidays fall.
 Months containing major holidays—such as July, November, or December—tend to have fewer trading days.
 This site only calculates the count for the full calendar year, but monthly totals follow the same pattern of excluding weekends and full U.S. stock-market holidays.